dcecile/bitfontmake/rasterspec.md

 All required JSON keys must be specified.

 After encoding the UTF-8 JSON object, the binary values must encoded as red values of the raster image's pixels.
+(Byte value 255 is invalid for UTF-8.)
 The order of the data must be left-to-right, top-to-bottom.
-Any remaining pixels on the final row of the info section must be encoded with red value 255.
+Any remaining pixels on the final row of the info section must be encoded with red value 255 or alpha value 0.

 ## Example info parameters